What Accepting the Role Means

 How the Court Reaches the Conservator

-The statute also establishes how notice must be delivered.
-Any proceeding against the conservator requires notice sent by registered or certified mail to the address listed in the original petition or any updated address reported to the court.
-The petitioner must also send notice to the conservator's last known address.
+The statute also sets out how notice must be sent.
+Any proceeding requires notice by registered or certified mail.
+The notice goes to the address listed in the original petition.